 - Whitespace – Positive space weighs more than negative space or whitespace

-Dominant – The element on the page that is given the most visual weight.
-In the example below the turtle photo is the dominant element.
-The size of the image in relation to everything else on the page grabs your attention first and foremost.
+The element on the page that is given the most visual weight.
+In the Peabody Arnold website example below the words “High Standards” are the dominant element.
+The size of the typography in relation to everything else on the page grabs your attention first and foremost because its larger and bolder than anything else on the page.

-Sub-dominant – The elements on the page that become the middle ground of the composition.
-In the example below the portraits of the attorneys on the dark grey background are the sub-dominant elements.
-These elements are smaller than the focal point (turtle) and have a dark background.
-This makes the Meet Our Team area of the page heavier visually than the text throughout the rest of the page.
+The elements on the page that become the middle ground of the composition.
+In the example below the darker blue-toned images, the logo, and the yellow alert band are the sub-dominant elements.
+These elements are smaller than the focal point “High Standards” and have less weight because they are significantly smaller.

-Subordinate – The elements on the page that are given the least visual weight.
-In the example below the black text, news and blog text is the subordinate elements.
-The text is smaller and placed on a white background, setting it further back in space than the colorful slider background and heavier gray band in the Meet Our Team section.
+The elements on the page that are given the least visual weight.
+In the example below the main navigation, search icon, and the more arrow are the subordinate elements.
+The text is much smaller and the font is a lighter weight, setting it further back in space than the larger bolder type in the foreground.

 Remember: creating emphasis in web design requires a hierarchy of elements on the page.
 If everything is on the same level, viewers won’t know where to look first.
 You need to guide your audience throughout the design, making sure that they can easily get to the information they’re looking for.
-The internet is a place where people like to scan for information quickly.
+We know people like to scan for information quickly.
 Long gone are the days of reading giant chunks of text.
 Think magazine layout rather than a novel when designing and writing copy for the web.
+You can read our post all about visual hierarchy in web design here.